 Patty: yesterday was the one year anniversary of my dad's death.
 I know what you are feeling right now.
-But know that the greatest gift anyone can give another person is love - and you gave him so much and he gave so much back.
+But know that the greatest gift anyone can give another person is love - and you gave him so much, and he gave so much back.
 After a year, the pain lessens because it is in the order of life, but you will never cease missing him as I have not stopped missing mine.
 My heart goes out to you.
 I hope he passes quietly like my father.
 Thank you for the awesome love you spread around to all of us because that is ultimately what matters.
-Jesus said the greatest commandment is to love God with all your heart and the second greatest commandment is to love others with all you heart.
+Jesus said the greatest commandment is to love God with all your heart, and the second greatest commandment is to love others with all your heart.
 You have done that.

 I found another beautiful poem in a book of poetry by Patricia Duncan.
 The poem is called (These Gifts).
 They are for your DAD.